slevithan/regex/README.md

 - Then, when it tries to match the additional `a` outside the group, it fails (the next character in the target string is a `b`), so the regex engine backtracks.
 - But because it can't backtrack into the atomic group to make the `+` give up its last matched `a`, there are no additional options to try and the overall match attempt fails.

-For a more useful example, consider how this can affect lazy (non-greedy) quantifiers.
+For a more useful example, consider how this can affect lazy (nongreedy) quantifiers.
 Let's say you want to match `<b>…</b>` tags that are followed by `!`.
 You might try this:

 ```js
 const re = regex('gis')`<b>.*?</b>!`;